Columbus Age Discrimination Attorney (ADEA)

 In other words, if your company is reorganizing or reducing its total staff, it needs to do so in a non-discriminatory manner.
 Employers cannot unjustly target older workers in an effort to save money or otherwise change the composition of the staff.
 If you believe that you or your loved ones have been affected by age-based discrimination in the context of a RIF, it is essential that you contact an experienced Columbus employment lawyer immediately.

-Contact our Columbus Age Discrimination Attorney (ADEA) for a FREE consultation
+Contact An Experienced Columbus Age Discrimination Attorney Today